KyleKMZ/Banana-Timer/README.md

 # Banana-Timer

 ## What is this?
 A fun little project to program a Pomodoro timer app.
-There is a simple command line version for minimalistic, barebones use as well as a GUI version.
-It is written in Java, using JavaFX for the GUI.
+This is a simple command line version for minimalistic, barebones use.

 To learn more about the Pomodoro time management technique, visit here: https://en.wikipedia.org/wiki/Pomodoro_Technique

-## Command-Line Version
+## Command-Line Arguments
 To run the program with default settings(Session length: 25min, Number of sessions: 4, Short break: 5min, Long break: 30min), simply run the program like this:

 	java BananaTimerCli